 Change Approvers – When a change is proposed to an IT system, approval is needed from specific stakeholders of the impacted system.
 The specific change approvers are based on the specific system.
 Examples of change approvers can be application owners, business leaders and IT groups such as database, network or other areas depending on the system being changed.

 IT Change Management: Measuring Success

 Change management activity on IT services can cause instability, service outages and faults that generate incidents.
 All this change activity and resulting data can feed into Key Performance Indicator (KPI) reporting tools.
-KPI reports are the raw data for specific measurement.
+KPI reports are the raw data for a specific measurement.
 There are so many available change management KPI metrics to measure change management processes that you may become overwhelmed.
 Many companies will publish daily, weekly, monthly and annually KPI reports.
 These raw KPI reports may be useful to IT management monitoring how the IT change management process is performing.
 However, the business and ultimately our customers typically want to receive reports at a higher summary level.
-Individual KPI reports tend to be over detailed and very specific to the point where management and the business may not find them useful.
-They value reports that summarize the status of IT services to validate if they are stable, highly available and are error free after upgrades and customizations are applied.
+Individual KPI reports tend to be over-detailed and very specific to the point where management and the business may not find them useful.
+The business values reports that summarize the status of IT services to validate if they are stable, highly available and are error-free after upgrades and customizations are applied.
 With so many KPIs available to us, how do we produce reports to let us know if our IT change management process is successful?
 Is the IT change management process achieving the outcome we are striving to achieve?

 IT Change Management Critical Success Factors (CSF)